Updated January 2023

 There are up to a dozen Morocco country maps in print and taking into account scale, price, clarity, date of publication, presence of a long/lat grid and so on, the maps below are recommended for on and off-highway travel in the south of Morocco.

-What also becomes evident is how many more interesting and easily navigable pistes there are in Morocco which don’t appear on these maps.
+What also becomes evident is how many interesting and easily navigable pistes there are in Morocco which don’t appear on these paper maps.
 The same can be said for villages; many established settlements on a par with other locally depicted places are missing, while some towns are given excessive prominence for what you’ll find there.
 This inconsistency with road and place ‘hierarchy’ is probably as old a complaint as mapping itself.

-Michelin 742 1:1m
+Michelin 742 1:1m 2019

 Only £5.99 and best for planning, but fragile

 Michelin, the best map for Morocco, right?
 It’s OK but the thin paper doesn’t lend itself to regular use, not helped by the fact that at over 1.5m wide, the 742 is a big map.
-What’s also missing is a Long/Lat grid.
-Why?
-Here’s a possible explanation*.

 Rather than city insets you get five useful sub-regions at 600k scale (notably Jebel Sirwa south of Marrakech), and even some useful climate stats.
-What I like most about this map is the intuitive 1:1m scale (a millimeter = a kilometre), the clear, functional Michelin design and the fact that it goes right down to Laayoune which means you can view all the book’s routes on one sheet (apart from the lower halves of Routes MO2 and MW6).
+What I like most about this map is the intuitive 1:1m scale (a millimetre = a kilometre), the clear, functional Michelin design and the fact that it goes right down to Laayoune which means you can view all the book’s routes on one sheet (apart from the lower halves of Routes MO2 and MW6).
 And at £5.99 in the UK, it’s the cheapest of the recommended Morocco maps.